-6. Does your medical school or its primary affiliated hospital have accessible educational materials for patients about climate change and health impacts?
+3.6.
+Does your medical school or its affiliated teaching hospitals have accessible educational materials for patients about the health impacts of climate change?

-- 2 Yes, all affiliated hospitals have accessible educational materials for patients. - 1 Some affiliated hospitals have accessible educational materials for patients. - 0 No affiliated hospitals have accessible educational materials for patients.
+2 Yes, the medical school or all affiliated hospitals have accessible educational materials for patients.

-Score explanation: There are no online resources about climate change health impacts available at Alpert Medical School or its affiliated hospitals.
+1 Some affiliated hospitals have accessible educational materials for patients.

+0 No affiliated hospitals have accessible educational materials for patients.

+Score explanation: Since last year, one lecture has been made available online via Youtube that pertains to Planetary Health (the same lecture mentioned in section 3.2) about the health impacts of climate change.
 There are a lot of great community handouts on climate change on the Rhode Island Department of Health website.
 It would be great if Alpert Medical school and its hospital affiliates could help distribute these.